SSH Key Configuration

 config server:sshkey::add

-The config server:sshkey::add command enables you to add an SSH key to the Control-M/Server.
+The config server:sshkey::add command enables you to add a new SSH key to a Control-M/Server.

 • CLI